Fundament-Software/scopes/doc/about.rst

 processing graphs.

 Scopes embeds the clang compiler infrastructure and is therefore fully C compatible.
-C libraries can be imported and executed at compile- and runtime without overhead and without requiring special bindings.
+C libraries can be imported and executed at compile time and runtime without overhead and without requiring special bindings.

 The Scopes Compiler Intermediate Language is suitable for painless translation to SSA forms such as LLVM IR and SPIR-V, of which both are supported.